rubik/rubik.github.io/content/post/ab-testing-math.md

 $$

-This statistic is no longer distributed as a normal variable, but rather as a Student's t variable with $n - 1$ degrees of freedom.
+This statistic is no longer distributed as a normal variable, but rather as a Student's t variable.
 However, the density of a Student's t distribution approaches the density of a normal distribution as $n$ tends to infinity.
-In practice, the difference between the two is considered minimal at $n > 30$.
-In online controlled experiments we usually deal with much larger samples, and thus we can safely use the normal approximation and assume $Z_n^\prime \sim \mathcal N(\theta \hat \sigma_{\Delta n}^{-1} \sqrt{n}, 1)$.
+In practice, the difference between the two is considered minimal at
+$n > 30$.
+In online controlled experiments we usually deal with much larger samples, and thus we can safely use the normal approximation and assume
+$Z_n^\prime \sim \mathcal N(\theta \hat \sigma_{\Delta n}^{-1} \sqrt{n}, 1)$.

 <blockquote>
 <strong>Note</strong>: the test statistic defined above is the so-called